-The DOJ is cognizant of the fact that government-wide, the line between inherently governmental functions and commercial activities that may be contracted for has been blurred, and that a large portion of contract obligations made by civilian agencies are for services.
-The DOJ will continue to monitor this area in an effort to minimize when necessary, or eliminate when possible, awarding contracts that are closely associated with inherently governmental functions.
+The DOJ is cognizant that government-wide, the line between inherently governmental functions and commercial activities that may be contracted for is not a precise one.
+The DOJ will continue to monitor this area in an effort to minimize when necessary, or eliminate when possible, awarding contracts for functions that are closely associated with inherently governmental functions.

 The DOJ is following the guidance provided by OFPP and the General Services Administration (GSA) for the collection of additional data in FPDS to report whether an action is closely associated with inherently governmental functions.
-This activity is being monitored at the Department-level and DOJ Procurement Offices are made aware of changes to the FPDS reporting requirements as they occur.
+This activity is being monitored at the Department-level and DOJ procurement offices are made aware of changes to the FPDS reporting requirements as they occur.
 The DOJ will continue to direct its procurement offices to maintain a clear separation between inherently governmental functions and contractor performed services.
 This issue has and will continue to be addressed at future DOJ Justice Acquisition Council meetings.